 If you find yourself frequently paying for lounge access, it could be worth considering the Priority Pass app as an alternative.
 There are 3 Priority Pass membership options and once you’ve joined your membership card is downloaded to the app.
 You get access to over 1,000 lounges globally and you can easily check if there is a lounge at the airport you are travelling to/from on the app.

 Being able to call home or the office while you’re abroad can be critical and Whatsapp and Skype have become the go-to apps for this.
 However, you need strong Wi-Fi to use them so what happens if your internet coverage isn’t good enough?
 Rebtel is an innovative app that ‘hijacks’ local phone lines and gets the best available rates for the destination you’re calling.
-It’s a relatively new app and as part of the launch, if the person you are calling also has the Rebtel app, then the call is completely free (only until 2018).
+It’s a relatively new app and as part of the launch, if the person you are calling also has the Rebtel app, then the call is completely free.

 Whether driving, using public transport or walking around a city, there is an app that can make sure you know where you are going.